How to Secure Home Windows

 A Word About Keyed Window Locks

 Many of the lock types described above have styles that are operated with keys.
-Sometimes keyed security is the only way to go (as anyone who has experience with a 3-year old is aware).
-But keep in mind, keyed security can also work against one’s self.
+Sometimes keyed security is the only way to go (as anyone who has experience with a 3-year-old is aware).
+But keep in mind, that keyed security can also work against one’s self.

 In case of emergency, those keys may need to be readily available to exit a window in an emergency.
-Everyone who has access to the home (other than perhaps the 3-year old) needs to know where those keys are, if needed.
-Copies of these keys need to be safely kept in multiple is locations where anyone who may need them can access them from any room which has them installed.
-It ALWAYS important to balance security with safety in your home.
+Everyone who has access to the home (other than perhaps the 3-year-old) needs to know where those keys are, if needed.
+Copies of these keys need to be safely kept in multiple locations where anyone who may need them can access them from any room that has them installed.
+It is ALWAYS important to balance security with safety in your home.

 Window Security Bars Come with Disadvantages